DNN Expression Rate Analysis of High-dimensional PDEs: Application to Option Pricing: Introduction

 We consider the particular (and not quite realistic) situation that the log-returns of these $d$ assets are uncorrelated, i.e. their log-returns evolve according to $d$ uncorrelated drifted scalar diffusion processes.

-The price of the european maximum Option on this basket of $d$ assets can then be obtained as solution of the multivariate Black-Scholes equation which reads, for the presently considered case of uncorrelated assets, as
+The price of the European maximum Option on this basket of $d$ assets can then be obtained as solution of the multivariate Black-Scholes equation which reads, for the presently considered case of uncorrelated assets, as

-For the european maximum option, \eqref{eq:KolmogEqn} is completed with the \emph{terminal condition}
+For the European maximum option, \eqref{eq:KolmogEqn} is completed with the \emph{terminal condition}

 for $ x = ( x_1, \dots, x_d ) \in (0,\infty)^d $.
-It is well known (see, e.g., \cite{FreidlinBook} and the references there) that there is a unique classical solution in $(0,\infty)^d\times [0,T]$ of the linear, parabolic equation \eqref{eq:KolmogEqn} which attains continuously the terminal condition \eqref{eq:TermCond}.
+It is well known (see, e.g., \cite{FreidlinBook,hairer} and the references there) that there exists a unique solution of \eqref{eq:KolmogEqn}-\eqref{eq:TermCond}.
 This solution can be expressed as conditional expectation of the function $\varphi(x)$ in \eqref{eq:TermCond} over suitable sample paths of a $d$-dimensional diffusion.

 One main result of this paper is the following result (stated with completely detailed assumptions below as \Cref{NNMain}), on expression rates of deep neural networks for the basket option price $u(0,x)$ for $x\in [a,b]^d$ for some $0<a<b< \infty$.
 To render their dependence on the number $d$ of assets in the basket explicit, we write $u_d$ in the statement of the theorem.